darunbjork/Python-Web-Development-Course/Achievement-2/LearningJournal.md

 Views and Templates: Plan to create views and templates to display recipes, ingredients, and categories on the website.
 User Interaction: Explore creating forms to allow users to submit recipes directly through the website.
 API Development: Consider exposing the data through a RESTful API using Django REST Framework for potential mobile app integration.

+---

+## Exercise 2.4: Django Views and Templates

+### Observations

+- Successfully created a custom view for the homepage in the `recipes` app.
+- Implemented a template to display the homepage content.
+- Mapped the view to a URL and verified its accessibility.
+- Gained experience in organizing Django templates and linking them to views.

+### Challenges

+- Challenge: Understanding the correct structure for templates and views in Django.
+- Solution: Reviewed the Django documentation and followed best practices for structuring the `views.py` and `templates` directories.

+### What I've Learned

+- Views and Templates: Learned how to create views and corresponding templates to render HTML content in Django.
+- URL Routing: Gained an understanding of how to map views to URLs using Django's `urls.py`.
+- Project Organization: Improved my ability to organize project files, specifically views and templates.

+### Detailed Steps

+#### View Creation:

+- Created the `home` view in `recipes/views.py` to render the homepage template.
+- Utilized Django’s `render` function to link the view to the `recipes_home.html` template.

+#### Template Setup:

+- Created a directory structure `recipes/templates/recipes/`.
+- Added an HTML file `recipes_home.html` containing the basic structure for the homepage.

+#### URL Mapping:

+- Created `urls.py` in the `recipes` app and mapped the root URL to the `home` view.
+- Updated the main project’s `urls.py` to include the URLs from the `recipes` app.

+#### Testing and Verification:

+- Ran the Django development server and verified the homepage display.
+- Took a screenshot of the rendered homepage.

+### Future Improvements

+- Enhanced Styling: Plan to enhance the styling of the homepage using CSS.
+- Dynamic Content: Explore displaying dynamic content from the database on the homepage.